 The processing is necessary for a contract you have with the individual, or because they have asked you to take specific steps before entering into a contract.

 The processing is necessary for you to comply with the law (not including contractual obligations).

-You, or a third party, have a legitimate interest that makes processing the data necessary, and there is no other individual’s interests, rights or freedoms that outranks your interest.
-For example, you might have a legitimate interest in marketing your goods to existing customers to increase sales.
+You, or a third party, have a legitimate interest, that makes processing the data necessary.
+Also, there is no other individual’s interests, rights or freedoms that outranks your interest.
+For example, you might have a legitimate interest in marketing your goods, to existing customers to increase sales.